-After completing the connection, check the terminal board tightening torques, which must comply with what is indicated in chapter 9.8.
+Once the connection was made check the terminal tightening torques that must comply with the instructions given in chapter 9.8

 When the connection is finished reassemble the cover of the terminal box.

 The user power cables must be wired and supported adequately so as not to cause mechanical stress on the terminal block of the alternator.